warning icon

 This formula was used, where applicable, for roll-ups such as national values.

-The standard error of the sum or difference of two estimates is the square root of the sum of the variances of the two estimates.
-The variance of an estimate is the squared standard error of the estimate.
+The standard error of the aggregate of two estimates, X and Y, is the square root of the sum of the variance of X and the variance of Y, where the variance of X is the square of the standard error of X.

 Quotient